allenai/objathor/README.md

 ### Pre-generated synset definition embeddings for Annotation

-For automatic annotation to assign likely synsets given the automatically generated asset description, we need to install pre-generated embeddings for all synset definitions:
+For automatic annotation to assign likely synsets given the automatically generated asset description, we can pre-install pre-generated embeddings for all synset definitions (this can be useful if we cannot write into our home directory at run time):

 ```bash
 mkdir ~/.objathor_data